Trump brings a Bush-era hawk back into the foreign policy fray

 Breaking News Emails

-WASHINGTON — In 2015, John Bolton penned an op-ed for the New York Times with a simple, startling headline: "To Stop Iran's Bomb, Bomb Iran."
+WASHINGTON — In 2015, John Bolton wrote an op-ed article for The New York Times with a simple, startling headline: "To Stop Iran's Bomb, Bomb Iran."

 A former State Department official and former U.S. ambassador to the United Nations under President George W. Bush, Bolton has earned a reputation in Washington and around the world as an ultra-hawkish figure whose unapologetic brand of foreign policy has led him to clash even with fellow Republicans.

-"The logic is straight forward," Bolton's op-ed began.
+"The logic is straightforward," Bolton's op-ed article began.
 "The United States could do a thorough job of destruction, but Israel alone can do what's necessary," to destroy Iran's nuclear infrastructure.

 Breaking News Emails

-In Bolton, Trump selects yet another controversial figure for a senior adviser — a lightning rod even within in his own party.
-The position does not require Senate confirmation, a sore spot for Bolton who resigned from his unconfirmed recess appointment at the United Nations in 2006 after it became clear he could not win Senate confirmation — even from a chamber controlled by his own party.
+In Bolton, Trump has selected yet another disruptive figure for a senior adviser — a lightning rod even within in his own party.
+The position does not require Senate confirmation, a sore spot for Bolton who resigned from his unconfirmed recess appointment at the United Nations in 2006 after it became clear he could not win Senate confirmation, even from a chamber controlled by his own party.

-With the help of Trump's newly-appointed Secretary of State Mike Pompeo, Bolton will work to recast Trump's foreign policy, absent some of the more moderate figures who had thus-far counseled Trump, a foreign policy novice, through his first year in office.
+With the help of Trump's newly nominated Secretary of State Mike Pompeo, Bolton will work to recast Trump's foreign policy, absent some of the more moderate figures who had thus-far counseled Trump, a foreign policy novice, through his first year in office.

-"He's very, very smart and very aggressive," former House Speaker Newt Gingrich told NBC News.
+"He's very, very smart and very aggressive," former House Speaker Newt Gingrich said Bolton.
 "A national security team made up of him and Pompeo is sure to be aggressive and get things done."

 Bolton earned his reputation as a hardliner dating back to the days of the 2003 U.S.-led Iraq war, which began 15 years ago this week.
 In a 2007 speech to the American Conservative Union Political Action Conference, he said that the quantity of weapons of mass destruction possessed by deposed Iraqi President Saddam Hussein "was never the issue."
 (No weapons of mass destruction were found following the invasion.)